-Students are responsible for verifying that they meet all degree requirements for the Master of Science with a major in Information Systems & Operations Management.
+Students are responsible for verifying that they meet all degree requirements for the Master of Science in Information Systems and Operations Management.
 They can do this by reviewing their transcripts on ISIS and cross-checking them with the course requirements for their specific track with the BS/MS-ISOM Program Curriculum information.
 In addition, they are strongly encouraged to see the Director of Admissions and Student Services to complete a degree audit before the end of drop/add for the semester in which they intend to graduate.

 Preparedness for graduation is based on:

 - Completing a minimum of 36 credits for students with a business background and 40 credits for those without a business background and all course requirements for the designated track.
 Letter grades of C-, D+, D, D- or E are not considered passing at the graduate level and therefore any required course for which such grades have been assigned must be repeated.